 Beyond promoting to the followers you already have, there are some key ways to get your music to more ears on Spotify:

-- Make sure you regularly update your Artist’s Pick: It’s at the top of your artist profile, giving you control over what song, album, or playlist people see when they land on your page.
-(Hint: Your new release is a great choice.) - Be sure to submit your songs for playlist consideration: At least one week before release, submit your upcoming track and any crucial information about it to our editorial team (here’s how), and they’ll determine if it’s a good fit for any of Spotify’s playlists.
+- Make sure you regularly update your Artist Pick: It’s at the top of your artist profile, giving you control over what song, album, or playlist people see when they land on your page.
+(Hint: Your new release is a great choice.) - Be sure to pitch your songs for playlist consideration: At least one week before release, pitch your upcoming track and any crucial information about it to our editorial team (here’s how), and they’ll determine if it’s a good fit for any of Spotify’s playlists.
 Like Conner Youngblood, you could find yourself on a playlist with millions of followers.

 4. Understand metadata